WedgeLord/4830-Chatroom/README.md

 # 4830-Chatroom
+# Get Started:
-Download dependencies with 'npm i'
+Download dependencies with `npm i`

-Start one terminal with ‘ng serve’
+Start one terminal and run `npm run start-backend`.
+This starts the server.

+In a second terminal, run `ng serve`.
+This can be run on any computer to connect to the server.

-Start a second terminal with ‘npm run start-backend’ Navigate to http://localhost:4200/home
+Navigate to http://localhost:4200/home

+# Short Description

 A chatroom with an account creation/login page, a chatroom page, and an error 404 page.
 Users can select one of the other users in the database and strike up a conversation.
 Users can log out anytime.